Carlosbil/AI_FOR_Geometry_dash/README.md

 ## Requirements
 ---
 Use the requirements.txt to install all the dependencies.
-You will also need to use an NVIDIA GPU, and CUDA, as it is necessary to process the information fast enough to decide in "real time".
+You will also need to use an NVIDIA GPU, and CUDA (as well as pytorh-cuda), as it is necessary to process the information fast enough to decide in "real time".

 ## Architecture
 ---